 This is a great time of year to visit Mexico if you would like to experience some traditional Mexican festivals.
-The holiday season kicks off with the feast day of Our Lady of Guadalupe on December 12 and it may seem like there are non-stop fiestas from then until el dia de Reyes on January 6, there's hardly a dull moment.
-You can experience some of Mexico's varied Christmas traditions, taste some special Christmas foods and otherwise join in the fun, and even after that marathon of festivities has passed, there are still celebrations going on in many parts of the country through January and February, one example is the Fiesta Grande, also known as the Fiesta de los Parachicos in Chiapas state, and Carnival celebrations usually take place in February, although the dates vary from year to year.
+The holiday season kicks off with the feast day of Our Lady of Guadalupe on December 12 and it may seem like there are non-stop fiestas from then until el dia de Reyes on January 6.
+If you visit during this time, you can experience some of Mexico's varied Christmas traditions such as the Posadas, taste special Christmas foods, and otherwise join in the fun.
+Even after that marathon of festivities has passed, there are still celebrations going on in many parts of the country through January and February, one example is the Fiesta Grande, also known as the Fiesta de los Parachicos in Chiapas state, and Carnival celebrations usually take place in February, although the dates vary from year to year.

-It's not just people who head south of the border for warmth and sun.
+Animal lovers, take note: it's not just people who head south of the border for warmth and sun.
 There are many migratory animal species that make the trip for similar reasons, making winter a great time for wildlife observation.
 Here are just a few animals you'll be more likely to spot in the winter months:

 Monarch butterflies are in their wintering grounds in the butterfly reserves of Michoacan and Estado de Mexico from November through February, so if you've dreamed of being surrounded by millions of fluttering orange winged monarchs, this is the time to go.

-Birds: Although Mexico offers wonderful opportunities for birding year-round, the winter months offer the best chance to see both migratory and endemic species, so it's the favorite time for birders to plan their trips.
+Birds are plentiful in Mexico year-round, but the winter months offer the best chance to see both migratory and endemic species, so it's the favorite time for birders to plan their trips.

-Since it's the busiest time of year, it's best to plan your winter getaway in advance and make air and hotel reservations a few months ahead of your trip.
-It's still possible to plan a last-minute getaway in the winter, but not as easy as the shoulder seasons, and you'll probably pay more.
+Since this is the busiest time of year, it's best to plan your winter getaway in advance and make air and hotel reservations a few months ahead of your trip.
+However, it's still possible to plan a last-minute getaway in the winter, but not as easy as the shoulder seasons, and you'll probably pay more.
 Depending on the specific dates, you may find tourist sites and attractions somewhat crowded.
-See our list of Mexican national holidays to get an idea of when will be the most transited times and plan your trip accordingly: long weekends and school holidays are the most popular travel times for Mexican families on vacation.
+See our list of Mexican national holidays to get an idea of busiest times for traveling and plan your trip accordingly: long weekends and school holidays are the most popular travel times for Mexican families on vacation.
 And if you're looking for inspiration as to where to go and what to do, you're sure to find it in this list of winter escapes.